-Choosing a College: Tips for Parents
+Choosing a College: Tips for Parents and Families

 The excitement of opening those college acceptance letters can quickly be followed by a sense of anxiety.
 How does a student choose a college that will best support who they are and especially, who they want to be?
-And as a parent, how do you support your child in making the right choice for them?
+And as a parental figure, how do you support your child in making the right choice for them?

-Whether your child is focused on their dream school or is still unsure where they want to attend, the following resources offer tips and important information to keep in mind when choosing a college.
+Whether your student is focused on their dream school or is still unsure where they want to attend, the following resources offer tips and important information to keep in mind when choosing a college.

 Visit Campuses: Spirit of Place

 If you haven’t yet visited all the campuses your student received acceptance to, it’s time to go.
 Experiencing firsthand what the campus is like, meeting faculty, observing class lectures, seeing dorm rooms, and eating on campus can help them get to know the community and see if it feels like a fit.

 A few school options likely stand out as top choices, but what should you look at to ensure the best overall fit?
 For some, location is very important, or whether a certain major is offered, but there are many factors to take into consideration when selecting a college, including financial aid offers, career preparation, extracurricular opportunities, and more.
 The following articles offer a helpful breakdown of things to look at when comparing schools.

 Begin with the End in Mind: Preparing for Graduation